 The following strategies offer an easy access to the topic.
 It’s possible for everyone to choose one or more strategies to practice mindfulness.
 Mindfulness isn’t just happening, it requires practice like your muscle training in the gym.

-- Rest-area: Take some time, sit down for at least for 5 to 10 minutes while eating your food slowly and consciously.
+Take some time, sit down for at least for 10-20 minutes while eating your food slowly and consciously.

-- Satiety-zone: Try to perceive your level of satiety before during and after each meal.
-If 1 means you are nearly dying from hunger, 10 means that there is not even space for one leave of salad.
-Try to finish your meal around level 7 or 8, which means you are not hungry anymore, but not stuffed yet.
+Try to perceive your level of satiety before during and after each meal.
+1 means you are starving, 10 means that there is not even space for one leave of salad and you feel already sick.
+Try to finish your meal around level 6, which means you are not hungry anymore, but perfectly satisfied.

 Learning and practicing mindfulness instead of dieting means to be more aware of what your body needs right now and not being externally controlled by temptations, meal times and advertisements.